Laguting/DECRYPTION_a-e-i-o-u/README.md

  - The program used a step by step checking in the form of if, elif, and else statments.
  - It is also enhanced by using pyfiglet and termcolor for presentation.

+ ### How to use the program using IDE 👩🏽‍💻?
+ 1. Copy the code to your preferred IDE.
+ 2. run the code.